Simba167657/Android-TTS-Visualizer/README.md

 | avGravity     | Updates position of the visualizers - **top** and **bottom** (N/A for Blob and Blast Visualizers) |
 | avWidth     | Describes the width of the line if `avType is outline`, in case of Bar Visualizer, defines width of the bar  |

-## Contribute

-Found a bug or have an idea/feature request or any other help needed.
-Please suggest or report them [here](https://github.com/gauravk95/audio-visualizer-android/issues)

-I am always open to new suggestions and good contributions.

-Thanks to [@wangfengye](https://github.com/wangfengye) for **CircleLineVisualizer** and **HifiVisualizer**.

 ## License:
 ```
     Copyright 2020 Happy